-Rechargeable lithium-ion batteries have transformed portable electronics.
+The rechargeable lithium-ion battery has transformed portable electronics.
 They are widely used for a variety of products including smartphones, tablets, small cameras, laptops, e-cigarettes and vapes and electric vehicles.
 When these batteries malfunction, we are at risk for burns and serious injuries.
 On June 8, 2020, The National Transportation Safety Board recommended stronger rules to stop some lithium-ion batteries from being taken on international flights.

 What kinds of products use lithium-ion batteries?

-We blogged about the chemicals used in batteries and the resources required here.
+We blogged before about the chemicals used in batteries and the resources required.
 But we didn’t cover the pervasive use of lithium-ion batteries nor the inherent dangers.

 - GPS devices

 - Laptops and tablets